 Richard J. Bleicher, MD, FACS, Joins Fox Chase Cancer Center's Department of Surgical Oncology as Breast Surgeon

-PHILADELPHIA (July 17, 2006) Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Attending Surgeon, Surgical Oncology; Director, Breast Fellowship Program, has joined Fox Chase Cancer Center's department of surgical oncology as a breast surgeon.
+PHILADELPHIA (July 17, 2006) Richard J. Bleicher, MD, FACS - Co-Leader, Breast Cancer Treatment, Womens Cancer Center; Associate Professor, Surgical Oncology; Director, Breast Fellowship Program, has joined Fox Chase Cancer Center's department of surgical oncology as a breast surgeon.
 Bleicher's clinical interests include breast-conserving surgery, skin-sparing mastectomy, sentinel lymph-node biopsy and lymphatic mapping.

 Bleicher comes to Fox Chase from The Palo Alto Medical Foundation, where he had a clinical appointment at Stanford University Medical Center.
 There, he also served as primary investigator for the American College of Surgeons Oncology Group Trials for Palo Alto.
 He was a member of the Sutter Health System-Wide Breast Cancer Leadership Committee, as well as the executive subcommittee of the Palo Alto Medical Foundation Cancer Care Committee.